easybuilders/easybuild-tutorial/docs/hmns/README.md

 Nice and short module names, but only a limited set of them.

-The gateway module here is the `GCC/9.3.0` compiler module, so let's load that:
+The gateway module here is the `GCC/9.3.0` compiler module, so let us load that:

 ```
 module load GCC/9.3.0